 Who, what, where, when, and why.
-Add the prefix “we are” to all of them, and you have all the important questions about life.
+Add the prefix “we are” to all, and you have all the important questions about life.
 They represent the truth seeker’s perspective.

 Our Most Important Questions

 The mission of our life is something obscure.
 Some people have very short lives.
 Others live a long time.
 So the length of life doesn’t correspond to our mission.
 Some people are blessed with an abundance of resources and good health.
 Others have no resources and poor health.
-It leads one to conclude if we had some control over where, when and how we came into the world, we must all be on different life missions.
-Either that, or life is unfair and arbitrary.
+It leads one to conclude if we had some control over where, when, and how we came into the world, we must all be on different life missions.
+Either that or life is unfair and arbitrary.
 We don’t know the answer.
 These are the most important questions that drive our curiosity about life.

 Part of living life is getting comfortable with the unknowns.
 That doesn’t stop us from seeking answers.

 Who am I?
 It’s is one of the first big questions we ask ourselves, and it usually coincides with the emergence of our existential fear of death.
 It’s the common ground we share with everyone when you think about it.
 These questions are designed to spark our spiritual journey, and this mystery is at the heart of our inner quest.

 Many great philosophers agonized over these questions.
 Still, it remains unanswered.
 It seems we won’t know the answer, at least in this lifetime.
 Instead of living in a state of frustration, learn to accept everything as just another mystery of life.
 The most critical questions about who we remain one of life’s greatest mysteries.

 “The real seeker of truth never seeks truth.
 On the contrary, he tries to clean himself of all that is untrue, inauthentic, insincere — and when his heart is ready, purified, the guest comes.” — Osho

 Proper Meditation seems to be one of the best ways to come to terms with this question.
 It’s not an answer to an unanswerable question.
 However, it’s a process to find comfort in the silence of not knowing the answer.